yavorgeorgiev2004/autobiography/README.md

 As a potential collaborator,
-I'd like to learn about the developer's background and interests.
-So that I can make a decision if we would work well together.
+I'd like to learn about the developer's background and interests , so that I can make a decision if we would work well together.

 **Acceptance Criteria:**
 - About page with personal story
 - Hobbies and interests section
-- Easy-to-find contact information
+- Easy to find contact information

 **Implementation:**
 - Dedicated About page with biography.